 If the appeal is denied, the sanctions will be imposed and the college will consider the case closed.
-The Appeals Board must inform the Dean of the College about the outcome of the appeal deliberations within 10 business days of the written appeal being received.
-The Dean of the College will notify the student(s) in writing of the outcome of the appeal within 2 business days of receiving the outcome from the Appeals Board.
+The Appeals Board must inform the Dean of Student Affairs about the outcome of the appeal deliberations within 10 business days of the written appeal being received.
+The Dean Student Affairs e will notify the student(s) in writing of the outcome of the appeal within 2 business days of receiving the outcome from the Appeals Board.